Alice laughed. "There's no use trying," she said: "one can't believe impossible things."

-In these notes I define differentiable manifolds, record necessary facts from Multi-Variable Calculus and talk about many of the topics that can be dealt with using the "locally flat" nature of these manifolds.
-The exterior derivative, Lie derivative and other entitities which measure how a manifold deviates from "flat"will be discussed in Part II.
+In these notes I define differentiable manifolds, record necessary facts from Multi-Variable Calculus and talk about many of the topics that can be dealt with using first derivatives and the "locally Euclidean" nature of these manifolds.
+The exterior derivative, Lie derivative and other entitities which measure how a manifold deviates from "flat" will be discussed in Part II.

 |Could 1-1+1-1+1-1+...... equal 1/2?
 Notes on Unconventional Convergence Last modified on 05/1/17 at 07:24.|

 |Some of the Easy Parts of Complex Analysis Last modified on 08/9/16 at 17:07.|

 |Notes on the Discrete Fourier Transform Last modified on 06/27/18 at 11:56.|

 |Quaternions and Rotations Last modified on 10/11/17 at 11:08.|